 - Selective Mutism or being shy

 - General anxiety

 Through a variety of strategies this group helps students understand their worries and provides them with strategies to help reduce their anxiety.
 If a student needs more intense intervention, I would consider an outside agency for ongoing support.

 LUNCH BUNCH: This is a fun opportunity for me to have lunch with students in my office and get to know students in small informal groups.
 Lunch bunches run all year and teachers and parents can refer any student.
-Last year for the first time, I was able to have lunch with all students at least 4 times throughout the year.
-I plan to do this again this year as it seemed to be a big success last year.
-Groups are once a week for a month and they are a more informal way for students to work on things like making friends, learning manners, keeping their body still, and being respectful.
+I try to see each student in a group of 4 three times each for lunch.
+These lunch bunches are a more informal way for students to work on things like making friends, learning manners, keeping their body still, and being respectful.
 Students love them!
-Lunch bunches for the the 2016-2017 school year will began in October.
+Lunch bunches for the the 2017-2018 school year will began in October.
 Please keep an eye out for permission slips that will be coming home throughout the year.

-Parent walk in hours with the Counselor NEW!
-I am going to be offering parents walk in hours throughout the school year to stop in and discuss with me any concerns you may have regarding your child at Jacques.
+Parent walk in hours with the Counselor I am going to again be offering parents walk in hours throughout the school year to stop in and discuss with me any concerns you may have regarding your child at Jacques.
 I am hoping these hours will allow for some flexibility and parents can drop in when they need to.
-In February, it is scheduled for Monday, Feb.
-13 from 10:30-11:10.
+More info to come on this once schedules and routines are in place.
 Please give me a quick call or email a day or so ahead of time if you plan to stop by!
 You can reach me at 673-4434, ext.
 4035 or firstname.lastname@example.org